drug-design/course/docs/chapters/protein-structure.md

 ### Super-Secondary Structures and Motifs

-Secondary structural elements can be combined to define precise three-dimensional architectures.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/super-secondary-structures-motifs-72c25927'><i class='fa fa-play' aria-hidden='true'></i></button>Secondary structural elements can be combined to define precise three-dimensional architectures.
 In many cases it is possible to identify recurring patterns of secondary structure organization in many different proteins, even with completely different sequences.
 These patterns are called super-secondary structures or structural motifs.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer